birds and beautiful cedar water

 Later, Dan and I went to put the canoe back up on the car.
 But since the lake was there and it was a nice day, we ended up going out for round #2.
 This time we headed for the dam end of the lake, paddling around the swimming area.
 The lake is very nice in that direction too.
 This time, I even took pictures.

-Overall recommendation – This area has everything!
+Nearby – This area has everything!
 You’re at Atsion Lake and you paid, go for a swim in the cedar water.
 Just expect your clothes to change color.
 Make sure to hike the Atsion Lake Trail inside the recreation area.

 Right across the street, you can park at the ranger station lot and do a nice walk through Atsion, featuring historic buildings and an old railroad bridge.
 This is also the kickoff point for the Mullica River Trail that stretches ten miles (one way) to Batsto.
 Using the same approximate route is the Mullica River Paddle that can be done in one day or as an overnight.
 Rentals for that run or the Batsto River run are available from the new Pinelands Adventures run by the Pinelands Preservation Alliance, which is located behind one of the houses directly across the lake from the swimming area at Atsion Lake.